setezad/patch-based-digital-signature/README.md

 To hide the message from users, we use steganography methods, meaning we hide the message in an image.
 The image did not need to be meaningful so we created a noisy RGB image.

 Consider Hash tables in the sense that we represent a meaningful data by something random and meaningless.
 We aimed for something similar.
 So we created random n*n*3 matrixes to represent digits 1-9.
-Here we allocated 25 different matrixes for each digit, and each matrix was called a “patch” and a set of them was called “codex”.
+Here we allocated 25 different matrixes for each digit, and each matrix was called a “patch” and a set of them was called “codex/codecs”.
 So each time we randomly chose a patch among 9*25 of them.
 These patches were shared between the sender and the receiver.

 We also defined 2 set of numbers (arrays), one for delta x and one for delta y.
 There were 5 members in each array.
 It was also essential for these arrays to be shared along with the codex.